boundary/boundary-plugin-shell/README.md

 See [Building a Dashboard - How To](http://premium-support.boundary.com/customer/portal/articles/1635547-building-a-dashboard---how-to) to create a dashboard to display the metric configured above.

+#### Enabling Debug

+To aide in the development of your custom metric script you can enable debug, by checking the _Debug_ checkbox in the Metric Command definition form.
+This enables logging of the the command executed and the output that is produced.

 ## Plugin Shell Protocol

 Collection of your own defined metric requires a program or script to: